rocky-linux/documentation/docs/guides/backup/rsnapshot_backup.md

 For the server that will be running the backups, we need to generate an SSH key-pair for use during the backups.
 For our example, we will be creating RSA keys.

 If you already have a set of keys generated, you can skip this step.
-You can find out by doing an `ls -al .ssh` and looking for an id_rsa and id_rsa.pub key pair.
+You can find out by doing an `ls -al .ssh` and looking for an `id_rsa` and `id_rsa.pub` key pair.
 If none exists, use the following link to set up keys for your machine and the server(s) that you want to access:

 [SSH Public Private Key Pairs](../security/ssh_public_private_keys.md)

-## Rsnapshot Configuration
+## _rsnapshot_ Configuration

 The configuration file needs to be just like the one we created for the **Basic Machine or Single Server Backup** above, except that we want to change some of the options.